Which? super-complaint on payment scams

 - Developing and collecting clearer data on the scale and scope of the problem

 - Developing a common approach on responding to reported APP scams

 - Developing a common understanding of the information that can be shared under current law and identifying any legal barriers to sharing

-We will monitor this work on an on-going basis, and commit to review industry progress in the second half of 2017.
+We confirmed we would monitor this work on an on-going basis, and commit to review industry progress in the second half of 2017.